thezedt/mr500v1-openwrt/usb-modes.md

 	OK

-The current is verified with:
+The current mode is verified with:

 	AT+GTUSBMODE?

 Theoretically, the modem can be switched between its supported modes using AT commands:

-	AT+GTUSBMODE=**_xx_**
+	AT+GTUSBMODE=xx

-Where **_xx_** can be any of the numbers listed in the modes table below.
+Where **_xx_** can be any of the numbers listed in the table below.
-Better check if the desired mode is in the list of the accepted values for your particular device before attempting a switch, though:
+Before making changes, write down the current mode value and check if the desired mode is in the accepted list for your particular device:

 	AT+GTUSBMODE=?